Building a Plant-centred Pantry: The Tahini Edition

 - Use 1 tsp – 1 tbsp as an emulsifier in salad dressings where you might otherwise use mustard.

-- Use it as a base for sauces, thinned with water.
+- Use it as a base for dressings and sauces, thinned with water, like my maple tahini dressing.
 Pairs well with a range of flavours, such as lemon and garlic or miso and chile.

 - Blend it into smoothies for a boost of minerals and healthy fats.